 In 2020, 65% of students attained grades 9-7 at GCSE and 59% of students attained grades A*-A.

-Eight students left to study medicine in 2020. with several studying other sciences such as bio medics and pharmacy.
 While many continue to study at Russell Group universities in the UK, a large cohort attend universities overseas with increasing numbers attending Harvard, Melbourne, Hong Kong, EHL Switzerland, Amsterdam and more.

 In the last decade Bromsgrove's academic facilities have been improved enormously; 18 new and refurbished science laboratories have joined a huge new humanities block and a new library has been built.

 There are two mixed-sex, two girls’ and three boys’ boarding houses, as well as seven day houses.
 Interestingly, the school never closes during term time so there are no exeat weekends.
 Although it is a large school, there is an excellent mentor system in place with older students looking after younger ones.
 The house tutors have eight per group and everyone, bar Sixth Formers who have their own houses, eat in a central dining room.

 Bromsgrove sets its own tests for admission, which are in English, mathematics, non-verbal reasoning, and an essay; most students come into the school from its own preparatory school.
 Sixth Form entry depends on GCSE results and an interview.
 It does also accept Common Entrance if students are coming from an English Prep schools.